 Have Home Equity?
 Sell & Stay and Avoid the Risk

 If you’re a homeowner looking for financing alternatives for your small business, you may already have the funds you need in your home equity.
 Maybe you’ve already tried to access this equity by applying for a loan and were turned down.
 That’s okay – you have another option that doesn’t involve entering into a borrowing relationship.

 How It Works

-EasyKnock lets you sell your home and convert your equity without moving.
-All you have to do is sign a sale and leaseback agreement with EasyKnock, which gives you the right to stay in place as a tenant.
+A sale-leaseback allows you to sell your home and convert your equity without moving.
+All you have to do is sign an agreement, which gives you the right to stay in place as a tenant.
 You keep paying rent until you’re ready to buy your home back or move.